ssgreg/repeat/README.md

 ### Backoff with timeout

 The example below is almost the same as the previous one.
-It add one important thing - possibility to cancel operation repetition context's timeout.
+It adds one important feature - possibility to cancel operation repetition using context's timeout.

 ```go
     // A context with cancel.